-Orientation to HSDA 1252 and HSDA 1353 which includes Composition, properties, and classification of materials com- familiarization with extramural settings, operations, and evalmonly used in dentistry with concentrated lab practice in uation procedures.
-Review of chairside procedures, student their preparation and manipulation.
-Lab fee: \$10.
-Permission experiences, and discussions relating to national credentials.
-Lab fee: \$10.
+Orientation to HSDA 1252 and HSDA 1353 which includes familiarization with extramural settings, operations, and evalu-Composition, properties, and classification of materials com- ation procedures.
+Review of chairside procedures, student graphic techniques.
+Lab fee \$10.
+Permission of Program 4-handed dentistry concepts, radiographic techniques, and assisting in operative and specialty procedures.
 Permission of Program Director required.